alexjj/blog.alexjj.com/content/posts/2023/First-attempts-at-4x5/index.md

 I set it all up in the bathroom in the spare room, it has no windows and I thought it would be a good location.
 All the trays were filled and I was ready to develop.
 It's quite strange (and very uncomfortable) sitting on the floor for 20 minutes whilst trying to develop these sheets.
 I also realised that, after adjusting the the darkness for 20 minutes, that the room wasn't as dark as I thought it was.
 Oh well.

-My some miracle of beginners luck I did manage to make a photo!
+By some miracle of beginners luck I did manage to make a photo!

 ![Kids black and white photo](first-4x5.jpg "That vintage look")